devanshkaria88/screenify/README.md

 ### Step 1)

-Convert the desingn into a flutter code... following the best practices of writing a flutter code will increase the chances of getting the pull request merged quickly.
+Convert the design into a flutter code... following the best practices of writing a flutter code will increase the chances of getting the pull request merged quickly.

 ### Step 2)